canonical/kafka-k8s-operator/docs/tutorial/t-deploy.md

 ```

 The Charmed Kafka K8s image ships with the Apache Kafka `bin/*.sh` commands, that can be found under `/opt/kafka/bin/`.
-These allow admin to do various administrative tasks, e.g `bin/kafka-config.sh` to update cluster configuration, `bin/kafka-topics.sh` for topic management, and many more!
+They can be used to do various administrative tasks, e.g `bin/kafka-config.sh` to update cluster configuration, `bin/kafka-topics.sh` for topic management, and many more!
 Within the image you can also find a `client.properties` file that already provides the relevant settings to connect to the cluster using the CLI:

 ```shell
 export CLIENT_PROPERTIES=/etc/kafka/client.properties
 ```

-Since we don't have any client applications related yet and therefore external listeners are initially closed, if you wish to run a command from the cluster you ought to use the internal listeners exposed at ports 19092.
+Since we don't have any client applications related yet and therefore external listeners are initially closed, if you wish to run a command from the cluster you ought to use the internal listeners exposed at ports `19092`.
 ```shell
 export INTERNAL_LISTENERS=kafka-k8s-1.kafka-k8s-endpoints:19092,kafka-k8s-2.kafka-k8s-endpoints:19092,kafka-k8s-0.kafka-k8s-endpoints:19092
 ```

 We are now ready to perform some administrative tasks.
-For example, in order to create a topic, you can run:
+For example, to create a topic, you can run:
 ```shell
 /opt/kafka/bin/kafka-topics.sh \
     --create --topic test_topic \